williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 -->

-For information how to set-up your application to use this flow, see [Implement the Authorization Code Flow with PKCE](/authentication-guide/implementing-authentication/auth-code-pkce).
+For information how to set up your application to use this flow, see [Implement the Authorization Code Flow with PKCE](/authentication-guide/implementing-authentication/auth-code-pkce).

 ### Implicit Flow

 The Implicit Flow, like the Authorization Code Flow, is intended for applications where the confidentiality of the client secret cannot be guaranteed.
 Because the client does not have the client secret, it cannot make a request to the `/token` endpoint, and instead receives the access token directly from the `/authorize` endpoint.
 We recommend it for use with Single Page Applications (SPA), since the the client must be capable of interacting with the resource owner's user-agent and capable of receiving incoming requests (via redirection) from the authorization server.

-> NOTE: The Implicit Flow does not support refresh tokens.
+> NOTE: Because it is intended for less-trusted clients, the Implicit Flow does not support refresh tokens.

 {% img oauth_implicit_flow.png alt:"Implicit Flow" width:"800px" %}